B179675-2024/OSDR_TNBC/activitylog.md

 - Finished correct 100 tissue sim, worked out how to clean up notebook by writing function to modules and importing those.
 Updated environment.yml to reflect all current requirements.

 #### Thursday 19/06
+- Explored model options with curve fitting (through scipy.optimize.minimize) trying to leverage 2** or log2, and log2 scaled deaths lead to the best results for sensible rate values, but that creates issues with 0.
+I have stored some key plots but for now I will focus on X(a-bX) model I already have a phase portrait for to test model estimation, now that I have a full set of simulated data generated properly.